Grupo Breca: Development and diversification

 Pedro Brescia Cafferata assumed control of the group when he was 31 years old, and Mario became his right arm when he turned 23 years old.
-Their sisters Ana María and Rosa were, at that time, 27 and 25 years, respectively, and although they were considered in the big decisions (by Pedro's mandate, everything was decided by consensus), they never got involved in the day to day business.
+Their sisters Ana María and Rosa were, at that time, 27 and 25 years, respectively, and although they were considered in the big decisions (by Pedro's mandate, everything was decided by consensus), they never got involved in the day-to-day business.
 Pedro and Mario decided to give strength to the real estate business, which is reflected in the title of the thesis made by Pedro: “How to lot a ranch for residential use?"
 This was focused on the lotting of the San Borja ranch.

-Despite of the push made in the real estate business, the brothers sought new opportunities and investment.
-They were admitted in the fishing business by acquiring the companies Tecnológica de Alimentos, Costa Mar and Indo Mar.
+Despite the push made in the real estate business, the brothers sought new opportunities and investments.
+They were admitted into the fishing business by acquiring the companies Tecnológica de Alimentos, Costa Mar and Indo Mar.
 In addition, their diversification led them to develop the mining business, so they took advantage of the quarries they inherited from their maternal grandfather, but his father Mr. Fortunato decided to close.
 They decided to reopen them, acquiring some new ones and creating Corporación Minera Patará.

 In 1963, Pedro launched the San Borja residential area on part of the grounds of his ranch, and shortly after it would follow the Monterrico residential area.
 Both are today residential areas of modern Lima.
 In 1964, AESA was created, the first firm that would be in charge of the group's businesses, and the next year it entered into the Rímac shareholding, an important leap in its plan to diversify the group and learn from other entrepreneurs.